 The Internal Financial Controls with reference to financial statements as designed andimplemented by the Company are found adequate.
-During the year under review no materialor serious observation has been received on inefficiency or inadequacy of such controlsfrom the Internal Auditors of the Company forinefficiency or inadequacy of such controls.
+During the year under review no materialor serious observation has been received on inefficiency or inadequacy of such controlsfrom the Internal Auditors of the Company.

 Disclosure of Orders passed by Regulators or Courts or Tribunal

 Your Directors would like to inform that no orders have been passed by any Regulator orCourt or Tribunal which can have impact on the going concern status and on the Company'soperations in future.